Rahul5999/myMovies/README.md

 22.)
 And then place the UIComponents titleLabel,yearLabel,actors,genreLabel,languageLabel,ratingLabel,worthWatchingLabel & plot and director label as UITextView & posterImageview as UIImageView with appropriate constraints

-23.)and when clicked on cell in tableviewcells that particular movie imdbID is passed
+23.)and when clicked on cell in tableviewcells that particular movie imdbID is passed to detailsViewController's movieID

 24.)
 In detailsViewController's viewDidLoad function fetchMovieDetails(movieID:) is called and fetches movie details from the OMDb API and parses the JSON response.

 25.)
-The updateUI(with:) method updates the UI components with the parsed movie details.
+The updateUI(with:) function updates the UI components with the parsed movie details.